 Now in case you were wondering what types of homes these folks considered before they settled, here's some interesting data for you.
-Of the many options out there, a whopping home search.
+Of the many options out there, a whopping 76 percent of first-time buyers viewed at least one distressed property in their home search.
 And of those, two out of five first-time buyers actually purchased a distressed property.
 So even though it's called a distressed property, it can also come to mean a happy new homeowner.